-In 12 countries of 22 reporting, the average stock-out rate for emergency contraceptives at the central level (Exhibit 44) ranged from 8 percent (Angola, Kenya, and Mozambique) to 100 percent (Côte d'Ivoire and Madagascar).
-Angola reported stock-outs of both products.
-A total of five countries had an average stock-out rate of zero percent for levonorgestrel 1.5mg, one tablet, while eight countries had an average stock-out rate of zero percent for levonorgestrel 0.75mg, two tablets.
+In 12 countries of 22 reporting, the average stockout rate for emergency contraceptives at the central level (Exhibit 44) ranged from 8 percent (Angola, Kenya, and Mozambique) to 100 percent (Côte d'Ivoire and Madagascar).
+Angola reported stockouts of both products.
+A total of five countries had an average stockout rate of zero percent for levonorgestrel 1.5mg, one tablet, while eight countries had an average stockout rate of zero percent for levonorgestrel 0.75mg, two tablets.

 Exhibit 44.
-Average stock-out rate for emergency contraceptives at the central level, non-zero values shown (n=22)
+Central level stockout rates for emergency contraceptives, non-zero values shown (n=22)